taikun114/Clip-Hold/README.md

 ## Support Developer
 ### Give It a Star to the Repository
-I would be so glad if you could open [**this page**](https://github.com/taikun114/Clip-Hold) and give it a star by clicking the “Star” button in the upper right corner!\
+I would be so glad if you could open [**this page**](https://github.com/taikun114/Clip-Hold) and give it a star by clicking the "Star” button in the upper right corner!\
 This button is like a upvote button, and it motivates me to continue development!
 This feature is free, so if you like Clip Hold, please give it a star!

 ### Donation